Roldbach/autoencoder_ct_3d_super_resolution/README.md

 ## Description
 This repository contains the official PyTorch Implementation of paper: Is Autoencoder Truly Applicable for 3D CT Super-Resolution?
 We have provided our full training and inference codes and pre-trained models as well.
-Users can use this repository to:
+Users could use this repository to:
-- Train models using self-prepared dataset
+- Train models on self-prepared datasets
-- Test models using self-prepared dataset
+- Test models on self-prepared dataset
-- Test pre-trained models using sample data
+- Test pre-trained models on sample data

 ## Get Started